Dmitry Muratov: Awards and honours

 Muratov is a decorated journalist who has received numerous awards and honours for his contributions to his craft.
 He received the CPJ International Press Freedom Award in 2007 from the Committee to Protect Journalists for his bravery in defending the freedom of the press in the face of danger.
 On 29 January 2010, he was acknowledged by the French government for his devotion to the freedom of journalists.
 He was given the Legion of Honour order; France’s highest civil decoration.
 Muratov traveled to the Netherlands in May 2010 to receive the Four Freedoms Award for the Novaya Gazeta.
 In 2016, Muratov accepted the Golden Pen of Freedom Award from the World Association of Newspapers and News Publishers.

 Muratov was awarded the 2021 Nobel Peace Prize, alongside Maria Ressa of the Philippines, "for their efforts to safeguard freedom of expression, which is a precondition for democracy and lasting peace."
-The Nobel Committee specifically commended Novaja Gazeta's "critical articles on subjects ranging from corruption, police violence, unlawful arrests, electoral fraud and ”troll factories” to the use of Russian military forces both within and outside Russia."
+The Nobel Committee specifically commended Novaya Gazeta's "critical articles on subjects ranging from corruption, police violence, unlawful arrests, electoral fraud and 'troll factories' to the use of Russian military forces both within and outside Russia."
 The Nobel Prize Committee was criticized for rewarding Muratov and not jailed Russian opposition leader Alexei Navalny, as an attempt by the Committee "to keep the maximum distance from the current political process" in Russia.
-Muratov is a member of the democratic political party Yabloko that did not support the smart voting initiative by Navalny.
+Muratov is a member of the democratic political party Yabloko that did not support the Smart Voting initiative by Navalny.
 The Kremlin congratulated Muratov on winning the Nobel prize.
 Muratov has said that he would have given the prize to Alexei Navalny if it were his choice.

+During his acceptance speech, at a time when Russia began a major military build-up near the Russia–Ukraine border, Muratov warned that "In [the] heads of some crazy geopoliticians, a war between Russia and Ukraine is not something impossible any longer."

-In an interview to Meduza, Muratov commented that his Nobel Prize belongs to all journalists of Novaya Gazeta who were killed for conducting their investigations:
+In an interview with Meduza, Muratov commented that his Nobel Prize belongs to all journalists of Novaya Gazeta who were killed for conducting their investigations:

 On 22 March 2022, Muratov decided to sell his Nobel Peace Prize medal to an auction, donating the proceeds to UNICEF for the benefit of refugees from Ukraine.
-The medal sold for US$103.5 million, the highest price ever recorded for a Nobel medal.
+The medal auction was carried out by Heritage Auctions and was sold for US$103.5 million, the highest price ever recorded for a Nobel medal.

+In 2024, a documentary using real-time videos of how the staffs of Novaya Gazeta, Radio Echo of Moscow, and TV Rain coped with the government's suppression of the freedom of speech, was made.
+The journalists in the film had to close their media and flee Russia for their own safety.
+Muratov's Novaya Gazeta first opened an office in Latvia, and then in Germany and Paris.